pedrocarmona/advertise-banners/README.md

   * If admin runs the service import twice, database should not duplicate values.

 ### Tests show banners
+  * CampaignSpecHelper
-  * test of the function to show banners in several combinations.
-Please refer to file spec/models/campaign_spec.rb to more information.
-Note that there is a module campaign_spec_helper, that implements some logic recurring to arrays, in order to validate the code developed with scopes.
+    * Implements some logic recurring to arrays, in order to validate the source code developed recorring to active record scopes.
+  * Campaign Model spec
+    * location: spec/models/campaign_spec.rb.
-  * also capybara tests can be found in /spec/views/campaigns/show.html.erb_spec.rb
+    * These file tests the model Campaign in the following combinations:
+      * campaign with three types of banners
+      * campaign with 12 profitable banners, plus one banner clicked without revenue and one banner not clicked
+      * campaign with 7 profitable banners, plus five banner clicked without revenue and one banner not clicked
+      * campaign with 4 profitable banners, plus 10 banners clicked without revenue and one banner not clicked
+      * campaign with 4 banners clicked without revenue and 10 banners not clicked
+      * campaign with 20 banners not clicked

+  * Campaign show test
+    * The file uses capybara to test the sequence of top banners shown to the user.
+The test consists in grabbing a campaign instance with 10 top banners, and when the user does 10 times the request, the banner must not repeat in that sequence.
+    * location /spec/views/campaigns/show.html.erb_spec.rb